Quantitative nonembeddability of groups of polynomial growth into uniformly convex spaces: Introduction

-\item The inner product norm\footnote{For sub-Finsler Carnot groups we allow $|\cdot |$ to be more generally a norm.
-Then, compared to the sub-Riemannian case, the resulting distance $d_G$ is then distorted by a factor of at most $\sqrt{\operatorname{dim}V_1}$ by the John ellipsoid theorem \cite{john1948extremum}, and the results of this paper follow up to multiplicative factors of $\sqrt{\operatorname{dim}V_1}$.} $|\cdot |$ is initially defined on $V_1$, and is then extended to $B$ as a left-invariant norm:
+\item The inner product norm\footnote{Again, for Finsler or sub-Finsler Carnot groups we allow $\left|\cdot \right|$ to be more generally a norm.
+Then, compared to the Riemannian or sub-Riemannian case, the resulting distance $d_G$ is then distorted by a factor of at most $\sqrt{\operatorname{dim}V_1}$ by the John ellipsoid theorem \cite{john1948extremum}, and the results of this paper follow up to multiplicative factors of $\sqrt{\operatorname{dim}V_1}$.} $\left|\cdot \right|$ is initially defined on $V_1$, and is then extended to $B$ as a left-invariant norm: